-The front of our community creates a lovely homelike feel – home not just to our residents, but to squirrels, rabbits, birds and other wildlife that residents enjoy feeding.
+The front of our community creates a lovely homelike feel and is home not just to our residents, but to squirrels, rabbits, birds and other wildlife that residents enjoy feeding.
 Pathways between the buildings are often used by our residents’ Walking Club.

-Kaiser Hospital also offers a service in which those of their doctors and nurse practitioners who participate make house calls to residents, either on a rotating basis or as needed.
-In addition, we have outside nurse psychiatrists who come into the community to work with residents as needed, for example, determining appropriate medications or providing counseling to residents exhibiting difficult behaviors.
+Kaiser Hospital also offers a service in which those of their doctors and nurse practitioners who participate make house calls to residents either on a rotating basis or as needed.
+In addition, we have outside nurse psychiatrists who come into the community to work with residents as needed.
+For example, they determine appropriate medications or provide counseling to residents exhibiting difficult behaviors.
 All outside caregivers work closely with our in-house staff of nurses.

-Working with residents who have memory impairments, such as Alzheimer’s disease, is rewarding, but also challenging.
-We pride ourselves on the fact that many caregivers have worked here for several years – some have been with our community for eight-plus years.
-We believe this longevity – rare for many communities like ours – stems from the passion and commitment our caregivers have for residents.
-Not surprisingly, we get many thank you cards from family members, who tell us how much they appreciate that we made their loved one’s life more fulfilling and enjoyable.
+Working with residents who have memory impairments, such as Alzheimer’s disease, is rewarding but also challenging.
+We pride ourselves on the fact that many caregivers have worked here for several years and some have been with our community for eight-plus years.
+We believe this longevity which is rare for many communities like ours, stems from the passion and commitment our caregivers have for residents.
+Not surprisingly, we get many thank you cards from family members who tell us how much they appreciate that we made their loved one’s life more fulfilling and enjoyable.

 Our Community Lifestyle

 Our community offers a full calendar of daily activities, including morning and afternoon exercise, puzzles, games, dominos and arts and crafts.
-Many residents are able to join in – others are more limited in their abilities.
-For those who can enjoy local outings, we schedule occasional trips – for example, fishing at a local reservoir, viewing Christmas lights during the holidays, out to eat or for walks around the Vancouver Mall.
+Many residents are able to join in and others are more limited in their abilities.
+For those who can enjoy local outings, we schedule occasional trips, for example, fishing at a local reservoir, viewing Christmas lights during the holidays, out to eat or for walks around the Vancouver Mall.
 In good weather, our “Walking Club” enjoys the paths around our community or strolling around our neighborhood.
-Plus:

-- Each month, we bring in performers from the greater Vancouver area – a pianist, volunteers who teach residents to ballroom dance – even Elvis has performed here during our Winter Ball!
+- Each month we bring in performers from the greater Vancouver area such as a pianist, volunteers who teach residents to ballroom dance and even Elvis has performed here during our Winter Ball.

 Partnering with the Local Neighborhood Community

 Once a month, our community sponsors a support group.
-The group is open to all family members, as well as to the greater Vancouver community.
-We also participate with the local senior center, attending special events, such as the bi-monthly Sunday dinner dance.
-Not all residents are able to go, but for those who do – often as many as 20 residents – they thoroughly enjoy getting out and socializing with other seniors.
-Volunteers also come into our community to visit with residents, including one wonderful woman whose own loved one had Alzheimer’s and passed away.
+The group is open to all family members as well as to the greater Vancouver community.
+We also participate with the local senior center attending special events, such as the bi-monthly Sunday dinner dance.
+Not all residents are able to go but for those who do, often as many as 20 residents, they thoroughly enjoy getting out and socializing with other seniors.
+Volunteers also come into our community to visit with residents.

-Each building has its own dining room, where residents are served home-style meals three times a day.
-While we offer just one main entrée at our noon meal – the main meal of the day – we can handle a wide range of special diets, from vegetarian to diabetic to mechanical soft.
+Each building has its own dining room where residents are served home-style meals three times a day.
+While we offer just one main entrée at our noon meal which is the main meal of the day, we can handle a wide range of special diets from vegetarian to diabetic to mechanically soft.
 And if the care plan notes that the resident wishes to have peanut butter and banana sandwiches at mealtime, we strive to accommodate those individual preferences.
 Meals are served at 8 a.m., 11:45 a.m. and 4:45 p.m.
-Snacks are scheduled at 10 a.m. and 3 p.m., and sandwiches, crackers and cheese, and other finger foods are always available.
+Snacks are scheduled at 10 a.m. and 3 p.m., and sandwiches, crackers and cheese and other finger foods are always available.

-Our chef is wonderful and prepares delicious comfort foods that residents associate with their younger years – pork chops, chicken and dumplings, meatloaf and mashed potatoes, for example.
-In the evening we serve a lighter fare – soups, chili or casseroles.
-At breakfast time, we serve a complete meal, with several choices – hot and cold cereal, eggs and occasional omelets, pancakes or waffles, homemade biscuits and a variety of breakfast meats.
+Our chef is wonderful and prepares delicious comfort foods that residents associate with their younger years like pork chops, chicken and dumplings, meatloaf and mashed potatoes.
+In the evening we serve a lighter fare such as soups, chili or casseroles.
+At breakfast time, we serve a complete meal with several choices which include hot and cold cereal, eggs and occasionally omelets, pancakes or waffles, homemade biscuits and a variety of breakfast meats.
 To help ensure that residents can distinguish their food on the plate, we use brightly colored tableware.
-Some of our residents wander while they are eating and we do our best to redirect them; others must be hand-fed.
+Some of our residents wander while they are eating and we do our best to redirect them while others must be hand-fed.
 Whatever their special needs, our staff treats each resident with the utmost respect and dignity that they deserve.